PCRuniversum/PCRedux/joss/paper.md

 shows several amplification curves, almost all of which are sigmoidal.
 The signal amplitude ranges from - 70 to 4000 relative fluorescence units (RFU).
-Noticeable are the amplification curves, which go slightly into the negative range in the range of 10 - 20 cycles.
+Noticeable are the amplification curves, which go slightly into the negative range of 10 - 20 cycles.
 Top right (negative) are negative amplification curves (signal amplitude between - 700 and 300) with noise (cycle 20 - 40).
 The bottom right plot (ambiguous) shows amplification curves that do not have typical nonlinear slopes (non-sigmoid).
 They cannot be clearly